-Search your library for up to two Forest cards and put them into play.
-Then shuffle your library.
+Search your library for up to two Forest cards, put them onto the battlefield, then shuffle your library.

 Skyshroud Claim Discussion

 Hey!
 Kinda late, but I would like to suggest some stuff:

 (Disclaimer: I have a budget way lower than yours, but I've been tinkering with Ghired for almost two years - he's my favorite commander.
 I'll break the suggested upgrades down into categories for better organization.)

 - You need them for Ghired and his tokens to attack right away, as well as to use your creatures with tap abilities on demand.
 Please consider Hammer of Purphoros in addition to Lightning Greaves and Fires of Yavimaya.
 The Hammer can even create tokens if needed.

 Ramp: Run at least 15 ramp cards to make your deck flow smoother and faster.

 As an aggressive deck, speed is fundamental.
 Fellwar Stone, Nature's Lore, Three Visits, Skyshroud Elf, Bloom Tender, Faeburrow Elder, Chromatic Lantern, Coalition Relic, Wood Elves, Skyshroud Claim and Mirari's Wake can ramp and heavily fix your mana, taking the place of Gyre Sage, Solemn Simulacrum, Rampant Growth, Sakura-Tribe Elder and Xenagos, the Reveler - the latter is a win-more ramp, and his 2/2 token is not large enough to synergize with the power-based card draw, while the other four fix for a single color of mana (Ghired decks can sometimes be color-hungry), and this deck can't abuse the sad robot for value.